housamz/housamz.github.io/_posts/2022-11-10-install-php-on-monterey.md

 1. Start by installing Homebrew if you don't have it already `ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. Install PHP by using
 `brew install php`
 After brew finishes installing, it shows the following message:
 ```
-1. To enable PHP in Apache add the following to httpd.conf and restart Apache:
+a.
+To enable PHP in Apache add the following to httpd.conf and restart Apache:
   LoadModule php_module /opt/homebrew/opt/php/lib/httpd/modules/libphp.so

   <FilesMatch \.php$>
     SetHandler application/x-httpd-php
   </FilesMatch>

-2. Finally, check DirectoryIndex includes index.php
+b.
+Finally, check DirectoryIndex includes index.php
   DirectoryIndex index.php index.html

 The php.ini and php-fpm.ini file can be found in: